Abductions & Exploitation on College Campuses

 Suffer from Burnout?
 Give 'em the F.I.N.G.E.R.!

 Burnout affects millions of Americans each year and has been called "the disease of our civilization."
-The unhappiness burnout causes can threaten your job, your relationships, and your health.
-But, there's good news--burnout can be healed.
-Former elected District Attorney Mark Yarbrough has personally experienced burnout, learned how to successfully overcome it, and went from "Burnout" to "On Fire!"
+The unhappiness burnout causes can threaten jobs, relationships, and health.
+The presenter has personally experienced burnout, learned how to successfully overcome it, and went from "Burnout" to "On Fire!"
 He has taught thousands of people how to overcome Burnout.
-Audience members will learn the definition of Burnout and the symptoms thereof, but more importantly, attendees will be laughing, and at the same time learning how to apply the F.I.N.G.E.R. philosophy to help themselves and their co-workers avoid and/or recover from Burnout.
+Attendees will learn the definition of Burnout and the symptoms thereof, but more importantly, they will be laughing and learning how to apply the F.I.N.G.E.R. philosophy to help themselves and their co-workers avoid or recover from Burnout.

 Taking on the Tough Sexual Assault Case: Moving Beyond Unreasonable Doubt

-All too often, unreasonable doubt is inappropriately confused as reasonable doubt.
 Information in many sexual assault reports that doesn't seem to make sense (delayed reporting, inconsistent statements, etc.) is often misinterpreted as reasonable doubt.
-These factors, if properly understood, should have no bearing on making determinations documenting, investigating or prosecuting reports of sexual assaults.
+These factors, if properly understood, should have no bearing on making determinations documenting, investigating, or prosecuting reports of sexual assaults.
 This workshop will focus on identifying elements of the sexual assault experience that indicate brain-based responses to fear and trauma in an attempt to better clarify whether aspects of the report being viewed as unreasonable doubt are, in fact, evidence of a crime.
-Strategies that allow for better analysis and overcoming societal and personal bias will be discussed.
-Balancing the totality of the case against an accurate set of metrics provides the framework to either prove "positive evidence" or disprove "negative evidence".
+Strategies will be discussed to enable a better analysis, thus overcoming societal and personal bias.
+Balancing the totality of the case against an accurate set of metrics provides the framework to either prove positive evidence or disprove negative evidence.

 Understanding & Investigating Technology Misuse